Kakweiken

 Bear on rocky riverbank

-The Kakweiken River is a Class 2 restricted river โ€” one of only a handful in British Columbia with this designation.
+The Kakweiken River is a Class 2 restricted waterway โ€” one of only a handful in British Columbia with this designation.
 Sailcone Lodge holds one of only two permits for river access.
-The tenure ensures that access remains limited, regulated, and accountable.
+This means limited groups, limited operators, and limited seasons.

 Looking Forward